RP@P Land Acknowledgement

 The University of Pennsylvania in Lenapehoking

-The entirely of Philadelphia, including the land on which the University of Pennsylvania stands, was taken from the Lenape people through the duplicitous “Walking Purchase” of 1737, transacted by Thomas Penn.
-Native people across the continent have experienced similar dispossessions and displacements.
+Philadelphia, including the land on which the University of Pennsylvania stands, was once the lands of the Lenape People, and were taken either through treaty, purchase, and trickery over the course of the 17th and 18th centuries.
+Native Peoples across the continent have experienced similar dispossessions and displacements.
 After generations of displacement, Lenape tribal nations include: the Delaware Tribe and Delaware Nation (in present-day Oklahoma); the Nanticoke Lenni-Lenape, Ramapough Lenape, and Powhatan Renape (in present-day New Jersey); the Stockbridge Munsee Band of Mohicans (in present-day Wisconsin); and the Munsee Delaware (in present-day Ontario, Canada).
 Here at Penn, there is a vibrant community of Indigenous students represented by Natives at Penn, and a small but critical presence of Indigenous Peoples on our staff and faculty.

 Our Responsibilities to be in Right Relationships